Sri Guru Gobind Singh College of Commerce

 The university runs undergraduate and post-graduate degrees in commerce fields.
 One of its flagship programmes is its B.A.(Honours) Business Economics programme.

 As of the latest records, the college has a total student strength of about 2200 and teaching faculty comprising 70 teachers.
 The Principal is Dr J. B. Singh and the staff are almost exclusively Delhi University graduates themselves.

 History

 Sri Guru Gobind Singh College of Commerce was founded in 1984 as the second Commerce College of the University of Delhi.
 Strategically located near the Pitampura TV Tower, the college is managed by Delhi Sikh Gurdwara Management Committee, a statutory body, constituted under an Act of Parliament.
-The college is named after the tenth Guru Sri Guru Gobind Singh Ji.
+The college is named after the tenth Sikh Guru Sri Guru Gobind Singh Ji.